FAQs and advice

 I have received a charge in Scotland or Northern Ireland.
 Can POPLA consider appeals in these countries too?

 We can accept appeals from drivers in Scotland and Northern Ireland.
-If the keeper of the vehicle wasn't driving, then we cannot accept an appeal from them.
 This is because Scotland and Northern Ireland has a different set of rules to England and Wales.

 Can POPLA consider my mitigating circumstances in its decision?